dotnet/AspNetDocs/aspnet/aspnet/overview/owin-and-katana/host-owin-in-an-azure-worker-role.md

 ## Create a Microsoft Azure Project

 Start Visual Studio with administrator privileges.
-Administrator privileges are needed to debug the application locally, using the Azure compute emulator.
+Administrator privileges are needed to debug the application locally, using the Azure Compute Emulator.

 On the **File** menu, click **New**, then click **Project**.
 From **Installed Templates**, under Visual C#, click **Cloud** and then click **Windows Azure Cloud Service**.
 Name the project "AzureApp" and click **OK**.